digitalocean/doctl/README.md

 #### Nix supported OS

 Users of NixOS or other [supported platforms](https://nixos.org/nixpkgs/) may install ```doctl``` from [Nixpkgs](https://nixos.org/nixos/packages.html#doctl).
 Please note this package is also community maintained and may not be on the latest version.

+### Docker Hub

+Containers for each release are available under the `digitalocean` organization on [Docker Hub](https://hub.docker.com/).
+Links to the containers are available in the github releases.

 ### Downloading a Release from GitHub